Clean-up Crew. Tank Janitors. Tank Cleaners. Functionally, it means the

 This hermit is frequently seen for sale and tends to be a little more

 expensive.
-Eats all kinds of algaes, but remember he is an omnivore.
+They eat all kinds of algae, but remember he is an omnivore.

 Left-handed Hermit (Calcinus laerimanus)

-hermit.
-They don't grow as large as the others, although it has been reported
+Hermit.
+They don't grow as large as the others, making them a safer choice.

 Blue-legged Hermit (Clibanarius tricolor)

-Buy only what you need and what is approproate for your tank.
+Buy only what you need and what is appropriate for your tank.
 They are

 only one part of solving an algae problem and are more for maintenance